software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/07-signing.md

 Depending on what account you use, these can be obtained in different ways.
 Refer to your account documentation for more details.

-### Providing account details in protostar commands
+### Providing account details in Protostar commands

-To provide your account details when running protostar commands, these arguments should be used
+To provide your account details when running Protostar commands, these arguments should be used

 - `--private-key-path` - a path to the file containing private key, either in hex (prefixed with '0x') or decimal format.